team-pass/FIDO-login/README.md

 python run.py                   # Runs the server in development mode
 ```

-⚠️ If you get errors about connecting to the database, make sure your environment variables are properly configured. ⚠️
+If you get errors about connecting to the database, make sure your environment variables are properly configured.
+You can check out our contribution guide for more detailed [setup instructions](CONTRIBUTING.md#-download-and-setup).

 ## 👨‍💻 Contribution Guide